nju-websoft/FlowGen/README.md

 ### Configuration
 Flowchart synthesis is fully customizable via [`Synthesizer/examples.yaml`](Synthesizer/examples.yaml).
 The following parameters are supported:

-- `count`: number of flowcharts to generate
+- `count`: number of flowcharts to synthesize
 - `order`: number of nodes
 - `split_arrow`: number of split arrows
 - `merge_arrow`: number of merge arrows